eugland/geoIP2-mmdb-generator/README.md

 > git clone https://github.com/Kamagawa/geoIP2-mmdb-generator.git
 > cd geoIP2-mmdb-generator
 ```
-2. Copy and paste the source file into the project folder, the source file (raw.txt) will have IP addresses and info in the following format:
+2. Copy and paste the source file into the project folder, the source file (raw.txt) will have IP addresses and info in the following format: (as of right now, you need to modify the import file path in main.java)
 raw.txt
 ```sh
  10.125.25.0 - 10.125.25.255 (Canada, Ontario, Toronto)